 Lay the Formica flat on an even surface then mark the measurements of the countertop on it.
 Leave an allowance of ½-inch at the edges of each side.
 Place a 2x4-inch lumber sheet underneath the laminate aligning the tops.
 Fasten the sheet tightly to the lumber.

 Step 3 - Countertop Sidings

-Step 4 - Applying Contact Cement
+Step 4 - Apply Contact Cement

 Brush contact cement onto the short side of the laminate and to the plywood end.
 Allow the materials to fully dry.
 If you like, add a second coating of contact cement.

-Step 5 - Applying the Laminate
+Step 5 - Apply the Laminate

 Start putting in the laminate to the plywood, and smooth the area with your hands.
 You can use a J-roller to firmly press the materials and create a smoother finish.
 Trim off any excess Formica laminate.
 Smooth out the edges and the particleboard with a file.

 Step 6 - Apply Contact Cement and Adhesive

 Apply contact cement to the back of the top piece of the laminate with the use of a roller.
 Put adhesive on the plywood.
 Allow the contact cement and the adhesive to completely dry.